bpm-rocks/on/README.md

 `on::exit()`
 ------------

 Run a command when the currently executing script or subshell ends.
+This overwrites the `EXIT` trap, but tries to do this in a polite way.
+If the trap is already assigned another command, that command is added to the list of commands to run at the end.
+Subsequent calls to `on::exit` will keep adding to this array.

 * $1   - The command to execute.
 * $2-@ - Optional arguments to pass to the command.